open-telemetry/community/README.md

 You can also join us on [gitter](https://gitter.im/open-telemetry/opentelemetry-java)

+#### Java Auto-Instrumentation

+Separate but related to the "Java SDK SIG", the "Java Auto-Instrumentation SIG" meets every other week on Thursday at 9 AM Pacific Time [TODO create calendar and add link].
+For more context, see [the auto-instrumentation OTEP](https://github.com/open-telemetry/oteps/blob/master/text/0001-telemetry-without-manual-instrumentation.md).

+Meeting notes are held in this doc [TODO create doc and add link].

+You can also join us on [gitter](https://gitter.im/open-telemetry/auto-instr-java) [TODO create repo / gitter channel].

 ### JavaScript SDK

 Regular sync up will be held initially weekly - every [Wednesday at 9 AM PDT](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com&ctz=America%2FLos_Angeles).